 Admissions during COVID-19

 Admission deposits are non-refundable.
-You may need more time to think about if you wish to attend in Fall.
-In some programs, we may be able to grant you an extension of the due date for paying your deposit.
-Please contact your campus or email firstname.lastname@example.org.
-If you have paid your deposit, depending on the program, we may be able to defer your admission to Winter 2021.
+You may need more time to think about if you wish to attend in Fall 2021.
+Please contact your campus or email email@example.com.
+If you have paid your deposit, as of Spring 2021 and depending on the program, we may be able to defer your admission if you decide you do not want to attend due to COVID.

 Currently, we will accept a download of your digital transcript from the Ministry of Education, which you can email to firstname.lastname@example.org.
 Post-secondary institutions in Canada can email us your transcript to the same address if they are unable to produce printed (and mailed) transcripts at this time.
 We may also accept an unofficial transcript that you should be able to print or download yourself.
 To confirm this is acceptable and for further questions, please contact the Registrar’s Office.